Probate Q&A Series

 North Carolina General Statute § 28A-18-2 requires that all wrongful death suits be brought in the name of the personal representative.
 The claimant must:

-• File the complaint in the appropriate superior court within two years of the date of death (see N.C.G.S. § 1-53(4)).
+• File the complaint in the appropriate court within two years of the date of death (see N.C.G.S. § 1-53(4)).

 3. Managing Proceeds and Distribution